flexpool/frontend/src/docs/lt/faq/mining-theory/what-is-a-share.md

 ---
-title: Kas yra share?
+title: What is a Share?
-level: pradedantysis
+level: beginner
 ---

-Share yra dalis bloko, prie kurio poolas dirba.
-By hashing on the pool, jūsų įrenginys išsprendžia / iškasa šiuos galvosūkius ir pateikia juos prie baseino.
-Jūs gaunate atlyginimą už tuos.
+Share is a part of the block the pool is working on.
+By hashing on the pool, your rig solves/mines these puzzles, and submits them to the pool.
+You are getting paid for those.